maydoxx1/woa-garnet/guide/update.md

-# Running Windows on the DEVICENAME
+# Running Windows on the Redmi Note 13 Pro

 ## Updating drivers